The World-Mind Hypothesis

 A similar analysis could shed light on how the commodities market and economy works, and how companies relate to each other in a healthy and balanced way.
 Now that we might know why the universe produced life, we may also figure out which form of economy would be most according to natural law and hence sustainable en enjoyable for everybody on earth.

 The world-mind hypothesis was first proposed in the mid-nineties but the scale of its potential effects wasn't clear until recently.
-Today it's obvious that the matters proposed by this hypothesis merit a closer look by a wide array of scientists, and for that purpose we are in the process of assembling the World-Mind Research Center.
+Today it's obvious that the matters proposed by this hypothesis merit a closer look by a wide array of scientists.

-Apart from the suggestions posed above, the World-Mind Research Center hopes to address the following questions:
+Apart from the suggestions posed above, the following questions merit attention:

 - Since the universe had an entropy bill to pay, it favored the evolution of information sensing and storing structures, hence the eye and the brain.
 What benefit hold visible light and audible frequencies over the rest of the electromagnetic and sound spectra?